EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### B09 - data exposed in a way that’s consistent with data exchange initiatives within EUMETNET, WMO and the wider data community

 “As a data owner, I want my data exposed in a way that’s consistent with data exchange initiatives within EUMETNET, WMO and the wider data community.
-For example, WIS 2.0, INSPIRE, HVD, and FDCM.
+For example, WIS 2.0, INSPIRE, HVD, and FEMDI.
 So, I can meet my international commitments and obligations within the Meteorological and wider user community.”

 *Priority:*
  - primary